nl-software/nl.nlsw.Document/readme.md

 Install-Module -Name nl.nlsw.TestSuite -Scope CurrentUser
 ```

-- The nl.nlsw.Excel module requires the `ExcelDataReader.dll`.
+- The nl.nlsw.Excel module requires the `ExcelDataReader.dll`
+  and the `ExcelDataReader.DataSet.dll`.
   The module will automatically install the *ExcelDataReader*
   library package in the user environment, when needed.